lcalderon-aceituno/BVERCam/README.md

-# BVERCam: a software solution to biological visually equiped robots
+# BVERCam: a software solution for biological visually equiped robots

 This project consists of two parts:
 * A Flutter application